tryton/trytond/doc/topics/views/index.rst

 Each form view must start with this tag.

-    * ``string``: The text that will be used as default title for the tab or the window.

     .. _form-attributes-on_write:

     * ``on_write``: The name of a method on the Model of the view that will be